 - Attempting to or knowingly causing injury to another person by use of a deadly weapon.

-- While driving under the influence, causes physical injury to any other person then himself.
+- While driving under the influence, a person causes physical injury to any other person than himself.

 If you are charged and found guilty of 2nd Degree Assault in Missouri, you could face 5-15 years in prison.